-T , Use of the internet The Internet should not be used for private or leisure purposes.
-It is provided primarily for education or business use.
+Han of the Salaman The Internet should not be used for private or leisure purposes.
+It is Use of the internet provided primarily for education or business use.
 You must not use the internet to access any newsgroups, links, list-servers, web pages or other areas of cyberspace that could be offensive because of pornographic, indecent, racist, violent, illegal, illicit, or other inappropriate content.
 "Inappropriate" in this context includes material which is unsuitable for viewing by pupils.
 Inappropriate material You are responsible for rejecting any links to such material which may appear inadvertently during research.
 If you encounter any material which could be regarded as offensive you must leave that website or service immediately and not make any copy of that material.
 If you encounter any difficulty in leaving a website or service, you must inform the ICT support staff immediately.
 Misuse, abuse and access restrictions You must not misuse or abuse any website or service or attempt to bypass any access controls or restrictions on any website or service.
 Giving out information You must not give any personal information concerning the school, children or parents, or any member of staff when accessing any website or service.
 This prohibition covers the giving of names of any of these people - the only exception being the use of the school's name and your name when accessing a service which the school subscribes to.
+You should take care with who you correspond with.
+Personal safety You should not disclose where you are or arrange meetings with strangers you have got in contact with over the internet.

-Personal safety You should take care with who you correspond with.
-You should not disclose where you are or arrange meetings with strangers you have got in contact with over the internet.
-Hardware and software You must not make any changes to any of the school's hardware or software.
+Hardware and You must not make any changes to any of the school's hardware or software.
 This prohibition also covers changes to any of the browser settings.
-The settings put in place by the school are an important part of the school security arrangements and making any changes, however innocuous they might seem, could allow hackers and computer viruses to access or damage the school's systems.
+The costings but in place by the cohect are an important next of the software The settings put in place by the school are an important part of the school security arrangements and making any changes, however innocuous they might seem, could allow hackers and computer viruses to access or damage the school's systems.
 Copyright You should assume that all material on the internet is protected by copyright and must be treated appropriately and in accordance with the owner's rights.
 You must not copy, download or plagiarise material on the internet unless the owner of the website expressly permits you to do so.